pershyn/storm-debian-packaging/README.md

 provides a flexibility to configure it for long-term high-load production use.

 Storm provides several services (nimbus, supervisor, drpc, ...).
-This project provides separate packages for each service.
+This project provides separate packages for each service with corresponding systemd unit files.

-It also provides service management with init scripts, upstart, and runit.
+Previously this project provided init scripts, upstart conf and runit.
-It is planned to move to use systemd.
+Now only systemd is supported.
+See History section below for details.

 See `./STORM_VERSION` file for supported storm version.